 First of all, many thanks for all your information and encouraging words on case interview preparation .

-Here is the deal, I got a first round interview at McKinsey, but did not get through to the second round.
+Here is the deal, I got a first-round interview at McKinsey, but did not get through to the second round.
 I got the feedback that I do have the necessary skills to be a great management consultant, but it just took me too long to "see" the implications in the cases.
-And to practice a lot of cases, should I choose to apply to other consulting firms.

-Again, my question is how to get my "brainspeed" or "processing speed" up in order to become more alert to see the implications quicker.
-Can you recommend particular "brain exercises" relevant for the problem solving part of the case interview and consulting in general?
+So, my question is how do I get my "brain speed" or "processing speed" up in order to become more alert to see the implications quicker.
+Can you recommend particular "brain exercises" relevant for the problem-solving part of the case interview and consulting in general?

-Sounds like your talking lacks some precision and efficiency.
-If you listen to the 2nd or 3rd case in Look Over My Shoulder®, the last example.... the whole interview was done in 22 minutes.
+Sounds like your case interview performance lacks some precision and efficiency.
+My first recommendation is listen to the 2nd or 3rd case in Look Over My Shoulder®, the last example.... the whole interview was done in 22 minutes.
 I specifically point this out, so you may want to search the transcript to find the example I'm referring to.

 Study the words the interviewer said and compare that to some of the lower quality interviews.
 There is a very precise quality to it.

-With respect to watching the clock, it's not so much you want to speed up.... you want to eliminate the waste in what you ask.
+It's not so much that you want to speed up…the interview, you want to eliminate the waste in what you ask.
 You might want to try the following method of case interview practice, if you have the time.
-Have your wife or someone give you a case...record it, pay someone online to transcribe it... and see which things you said were unnecessary... so sort of re-write the transcript to cut out waste... and notice what you cut out.
+Have someone give you a case...record it, pay someone online to transcribe it... and see which things you said were unnecessary... so sort of re-write the transcript to cut out waste... and notice what you cut out.

-My best guess is you are wasting words, exploring things that are not really necessary to explore... doing a thorough job of analysis which is wrong.. you should do the minimally necessary analysis to answer the question, and not one bit more.
+My best guess is you are wasting words, exploring things that are not necessary to explore... doing a thorough job of analysis which is wrong.You should do the minimally necessary analysis to answer the question, and not one bit more.

-I covered the brain speed question in my answer to the earlier question, so let me add to that by saying it's worth practicing the math aspects so you're not using excessive brain power to do the math... and can focus on analyzing, implications, and conclusions.
+Let me add it's worth practicing the math aspects of a case interview as well this way you're not using excessive brain power to do the math... and can focus on analyzing, implications, and conclusions.

-My strategy has been rather than try to speed up the "micro processor," to off-load processing work to the habitual level (as I indicated in my answer to the previous question), so that the entire "micro processor" (your brain) can be devoted to the aspects of the case that can not be made habitual... the aspects of the case that are unique to that particular case.
+My strategy has been rather than try to speed up the "microprocessor," to off-load processing work to the habitual level so that the entire "microprocessor" (your brain) can be devoted to the aspects of the case that cannot be made habitual... the aspects of the case that are unique to that particular case.